Frequently Asked Questions In Pregnancy

 When should I tell friends and family that I am pregnant?

 There is no one right answer to this question.
 In asking this question, often people want to know when their chances of losing a pregnancy, or miscarriage, are low.
 Since 15% to 20% of all pregnancies end in miscarriage, many people prefer to share news of their pregnancy only once the risk of loss is minimal.

 While there is never a point in pregnancy at which it is impossible to lose a baby, the risk of miscarriage is only about 1% in healthy women once ultrasound or other devices recognize a heartbeat.
 Many people choose to tell others of their pregnancy once they have either seen or heard the heartbeat.
-Others prefer to wait until the results of any genetic test such as amniocentesis or alpha-fetoprotein have returned.
+Others prefer to wait until the results of any genetic test such as amniocentesis or screening tests (first trimester free fetal DNA or nuchal translucency measurement with blood markers or second trimester quad screen) have returned.
 Still others wait until there are visible signs of the pregnancy.